 1. Demonstration Effect — Mobilizing Government and Societal Support

 According to the leadership of Yijiu Town in Yongren County, the Waipula Project has served as a “small lever for large-scale integration.”
 Despite modest annual funding of several hundred thousand yuan, the project has successfully leveraged and attracted extensive countywide investment into Waipula, acting as a “catalyst” for broader rural development.
 For instance, in 2025, Fudian Bank funded habitat improvement and road repair initiatives, including 10.17 kilometres of road paving.
 The Hudian Foundation (沪滇协作) contributed 7.5 million RMB for Waipula infrastructure construction.

+Furthermore, at the end of 2025, the Waipula project successfully leveraged 140 million yuan in funding, specifically allocated for the construction of the Yongren Bridge viewing platform "connection point" linking to the Waipula Village project.
+The initiative centers around Yongren Bridge (the third-largest suspension bridge in Yunnan Province) and the ancient Waipula Village as key scenic nodes, systematically integrating resources along the route and organically connecting surrounding attractions such as the Torch New Village and Black Dragon Pool.
+It aims to build a demonstration zone in Yunnan Province for the integration of transportation and tourism.

+This move not only effectively fills the gap in high-quality cultural and tourism products in the region but also contributes to establishing a golden tourism link between Yunnan and Sichuan provinces.
+It significantly drives the development of Waipula and its surrounding areas, forming a sustainable development pattern with Waipula at the core, radiating and stimulating the growth of neighboring villages.

 Additionally, Waipula’s rural wastewater treatment system, which uses zero-energy eco-technologies, has been widely adopted by other villages in Yongren County.
 This showcases the village acting as a pilot for other regions to learn from and replicate.